Meet Audrey Cromwell

 After her clerkship ended in D.C., Audrey returned home to serve the public as a public defender, representing Montanans charged with crimes who could not afford lawyers.
 It was then that she experienced the cyclical patterns found in many crimes and began to identify the powerful tools of drug court, mental health programs, and re-entry support that went beyond incarceration to break destructive cycles within offenders’ lives.

-Audrey currently serves the community in her role as a Judge, pro tem, in both Justice Court and Municipal Court.
+Prior to being elected Gallatin County Attorney, Audrey served the community as a Judge, pro tem, in both Justice Court and Municipal Court.
 As an attorney, Audrey has cultivated good working relationships with the County’s public officials, nonprofits, businesses, Montana State University, and the public.

-She was recently voted Gallatin Greatest attorney 2021.
+While in private practice, she was voted Gallatin Greatest attorney 2021.

-As County Attorney, Audrey’s proven leadership will ensure the safety and wellbeing of Gallatin County’s citizens.
-Her criminal justice policies will, not only prioritize Gallatin’s public safety, but galvanize a modern vision of the County Attorney’s Office as the gold standard in crime prevention and rehabilitation.
-For more information on her policies, click here
+As County Attorney, Audrey will carry out her duties with the utmost integrity to hold offenders accountable, support victims, and ensure public safety.
+Her criminal justice policies, not only prioritize Gallatin’s public safety, but galvanize a modern vision of the County Attorney’s Office as the gold standard in crime prevention and rehabilitation.
+For more information on her policies, click here.

 Community Awards: